First-Year Experience Leadership Positions

 SLU 101 Leader Position Description

 Oriflamme is student organization of selected volunteers who help create a successful Fall Welcome experience for first-year students.
 Members help lead residence hall floor groups and commuter students in activities such as the Spirit Competition and the Grand Center Street Party, and assist students in their initial college transition process.
 Oriflamme members help with move in as well as complete behind-the-scenes tasks that help Fall Welcome run smoothly.
-Students pay a one-time dues fee of $75 to join Oriflamme, which goes towards the social activities Oriflamme holds and gifts for the members.
-Applicants must be able to attend all aspects of Oriflamme training and Fall Welcome August 21-25, 2013.
+Applicants must be able to attend all aspects of Oriflamme training and Fall Welcome August 16-24, 2015.

 Oriflamme Leader Position Description